 Introduction To Terrace Gardening

-In this hectic concrete living styles, setting up a garden is really a dream.
+In this hectic concrete living style, setting up a garden is really a dream.
 Many modern methods and techniques made everything easy and helpful in making our dreams come true.
 People who are planning to have the garden in homes but getting upset with an insufficient area.
 For them, terrace gardening is an amazing idea.

 Participating in social activities to save trees can be tough in the busy schedule.
 But planting trees on your terrace and making a beautiful garden can more interesting that can be done only when you are free.
 A Terrance garden can be a great solution for people who are living in small flats or houses with no area to grow plants.
 Terraces are the best place where you get a good place and a good source of sunlight.

 The art of creating the greenery in our roof of the terrace is known as roof gardening or terrace gardening.
-This roof or terrace gardening technique helps to utilize our rooftop effectively for growing flowers, fruits, vegetables, spices, herbal plants or ornamental plants.
-The population explosion occurs every day resulted in the migration of people from the village, town to cities and metropolitan cities for generating income.
-In this process migration to the cities, cities are running short of residential areas.
+This roof or terrace gardening technique helps to utilize our rooftop effectively for growing flowers, fruits, vegetables, spices, herbal plants, or ornamental plants.
+The population explosion that occurs every day resulted in the migration of people from the village, town to cities and metropolitan cities for generating income.
+In this process of migration to the cities, cities are running short of residential areas.
 And for this, all the agricultural lands and open lands are converted to residential areas.
 This raised the importance of greenery and terrace gardening.

 In cities, due to the huge population and all the lands brought under construction of houses, therefore we hardly get space to maintain gardens.
-In case multistoried building, terrace gardening is the only possible way to grow plants.
+In the case of multistoried buildings, terrace gardening is the only possible way to grow plants.
 In terrace gardening, we grow plants in different types of pots, containers, and treys.
-And this can also be known as the container gardening.
+And this can also be known as container gardening.
 Many studies prove that gardening refreshes our mind and body for all the stress and tensions.
 And gardens become the part of the life the gives chemical-free fruits and vegetables.

 Some best features of Roof or Terrace Gardening